micro-manager/TriggerScopeMM/src/Overdrive/README.md

 See command info using "?\n" command for details on use.

+This functionality will be available in the TriggerScopeMM Micro-manager device adapter in an upcoming update.

 Ensure the correct firmware version is used for a given board serial number, as described earlier.

 For more information on serial # or if you have errors please contact ARC at advancedreseach-consulting.com